Impossible Foods will double R&D to eliminate animal farming

 Brown said people have the impression that food is a “wasteland for scientific innovation.”
 But he said it represents the biggest opportunity to roll back the catastrophic loss of biodiversity.

 One of Impossible’s earliest discoveries was that a single molecule — heme — is primarily responsible for the flavors and overall sensory experience of eating animals.
 It is the abundance of heme that makes meat (both meat from animal carcasses and Impossible meat from plants) delicious and craveable.
+Brown said people prefer Impossible Burgers by 2-to-1 over regular beef.

 Heme, which makes our blood red, is an essential molecular building block of life, one of nature’s most ubiquitous molecules.
 It is most familiar as the molecule that carries oxygen in your blood.
-In addition to animal muscle, heme is found in virtually all the food we eat.
+In addition to its presence in animal muscle, heme is found in virtually all the food we eat.
 It is not only safe to eat — it’s required for life.
 Brown described it as a “magical” molecule that is responsible for the bloody taste of raw meat.

-To satisfy the global demand for meat at a fraction of the environmental impact, Impossible Foods said it developed a sustainable, scalable, and affordable way to make heme and therefore meat, without the catastrophic environmental impact of livestock.
-The company bio-engineers and ferments yeast to produce a heme protein naturally found in plants called soy leghemoglobin.
+To satisfy the global demand for meat at a fraction of the environmental impact, Impossible Foods said it developed a sustainable, scalable, and affordable way to make heme — and therefore meat — without the catastrophic environmental impact of livestock.
+The company bioengineers and ferments yeast to produce a heme protein naturally found in plants called soy leghemoglobin.

-The heme in the Impossible Burger is identical to the essential heme humans have been consuming in meat — and while the Impossible Burger delivers the taste of beef, it uses far fewer resources.
+The heme in the Impossible Burger is identical to the essential heme humans have been consuming in meat.
+And while the Impossible Burger delivers the taste of beef, it uses far fewer resources.

 The company said making the Impossible Burger uses about 87% less water, generates about 89% less greenhouse gases, and requires around 96% less land than conventional ground beef from cows.